Senior-Friendly Tech Options: Learn the Secrets of Aging Gracefully at Home8 minute read

 To maximize the at-home experience, seniors should invest in basic technology and its profusion of benefits.
 With a basic and affordable laptop, seniors are able to keep abreast of the latest news, weather reports, and play their favorite games while also keeping in contact with their friends and family.
 Importantly, many senior-geared laptops come with GPS and other security features that send instant notifications to loved ones in the event of an accident or fall, in addition to automatically notifying 911 that an emergency has occurred.

-In addition to a basic laptop, it’s highly recommended that seniors have a cell phone in their possession.
-Cell phones built for seniors come automatically equipped with options to input critically important medical information, GPS functionality and 911 automatic alerts in the case of an emergency, fall, or injury.
+In addition to a basic laptop, it’s highly recommended that seniors have a cell phone.
+Cell phones built for seniors come equipped with options to input critically important medical information, GPS functionality and 911 automatic alerts in the case of an emergency, fall, or injury.
 Also serving to keep connected to friends and family, a cell phone is a great tool for a senior to ensure personal safety as well as remaining connected to the outside world.

 Pendant-style medical alert necklaces are also very wise purchase decisions.
 In the event that a senior cannot reach their phone or other device to communicate the occurrence of injury or emergency, a simple push on their medical alert pendant can function to save their life in those critical minutes when there is simply no other way to convey to the outside world that an accident has befallen them.